-This is Part I of The Public Medievalist’s continuing series on Race, Racism and the Middle Ages, written by one of our newest contributors, Dr. Dark Age.
-Dr. Dark Age is a medieval studies professor and a scholar of the many disturbing abuses of the Middle Ages.
+This is Part I of The Public Medievalist’s continuing series on Race, Racism and the Middle Ages, written by one of our newest contributors, Amy S. Kaufman, a medieval studies professor and a scholar of the many disturbing abuses of the Middle Ages.

 Read the Introduction to Our Series on Race, Racism, and the Middle Ages Here.